Kitsuneei/Database-Project/README.md

             <ol>
                 <li>These instructions refer to the python file external_merge_sort_randomized_test.py</li>
                 <li>You may run the code as is.
 It is verbose in the console by nature, but metrics will also be generated in a table_metrics.csv file.</li>
                 <li>You may change the parameters within the code itself (M, B, K, N) to valid values.
 The code will alert if the values are invalid.
-The original values are what was used our paper.</li>
+The original values are what was used in our paper.</li>
             </ol>
         </p>
     <h4>Experiment details</h4>
         <p>
             <ol>
-                <li>These instruction refer to the python file top_k_optimized_ex_merge_on_datasets.py.</li>
+                <li>These instructions refer to the python file top_k_optimized_ex_merge_on_datasets.py.</li>
                 <li>Download the XML datasets in the repository.</li>
                 <li>Unzip and rename the files such that they can be read via the python code.</li>
                 <li>You may run the code as is.
 It is verbose in the console by nature, and multiple metrics files named dataset_metrics_K_N.csv where K and N are integer parameters will be generated.</li>